Regifting Can Be the Ultimate Repurposing

-Just because an item is still in its original packaging doesn’t mean it’s the perfect gift for your friends.
+Just because an item is still in its original packaging doesn’t mean it’s the perfect gift for your friend.
 In fact, the same rules that apply to picking out a brand-new gift apply when regifting.
 The bottom line: You still need to be thoughtful.
-If a person hates scented candles, don’t regift them the ones you received, but don't want.
+If a person hates scented candles, don’t regift the ones you received and won’t use.

 Presentation matters, whether you’re giving a regular gift or regifting.
 Because you didn’t shell out any cash for the present, spend a few dollars on wrapping paper and ribbon to make your offering extra special.
 (Hey, it helps!)

-Just because you don’t need it doesn’t mean a charity can’t benefit from it.
-The basic regifting rules still apply: The item needs to be new and in perfect condition.
-As long as an item meets those criteria, it can always be auctioned off or donated to help raise funds for a worthy cause.
+Just because you don’t need it doesn’t mean a charity can’t benefit from an item.
+The basic regifting rules still apply: If a charity raises funds with auctions, the items need to be new and in perfect condition.
+Resale stores need items that are clean and in good condition, so regifting clothing and gently used items to charity regifts by paying forward by helping to raise funds for a worthy cause.

 Related: 50 Under $50 Gifts for Homeowners

-If there’s even one ounce of a chance that members of your inner circle could actually see you regift something they gave with love to you (or even find out about it after the fact), stop in your tracks.
+If there’s even an ounce of a chance that members of your inner circle could actually see you regift something one of them gave with love to you (or even find out about it after the fact), stop in your tracks.
+The same goes for reselling an item on social media that friends or friends of friends might see.
 (Seriously, it’s not worth the hurt you could cause.)